AwkwardlyAwesome/git-calisthenics/README.txt

 Who's there?
 Git.
 Git Who?
-Git this fucking thing over with.
+Git this fricken thing over with.